The Fusion Wallet 2 Review

 Functionality & Utility

 The Fusion Wallet 2 comes in four different hardwoods and three varying sizes.
 My exact model is the small mahogany which measures 99mm x 61mm x 11mm and weighs 64kg.
-Compared to other wallets this weight is quite heavy but despite this, I didn’t really mind the additional weight as it’s to be expected from a wallet made from wood and metal.
+Compared to other wallets this weight is quite heavy but despite this, I didn’t mind the additional weight as it’s to be expected from a wallet made from wood and metal.
 The other 3 wood types Walnut, Oak and Iroko are also visually stunning.
-I can’t fault the craftsmanship, Thomas really does build highly robust, quality pieces and I get the feeling he’d never settle for anything less.
+I can’t fault the craftsmanship, Thomas does build highly robust, quality pieces and I get the feeling he’d never settle for anything less.

 I do regret not purchasing a larger model (I got the small) as there are stark differences between the 3 sizes (I talk more about this later) so keep that in mind during the review.
-The wallet can only fit around 4 – 6 cards total and that’s not considering the fact that there’s no real way to store your notes.
+The wallet can only fit around 4 – 6 cards total and that’s not because there’s no real way to store your notes.
 Notes are stored in the same place as your cards which can be a little annoying as your cash can feel a little insecure.

 A Wallet of pure joy.
 If you’re looking to stand out from the crowd and own a handmade wallet with a difference then I highly recommend the Fusion 2 Wallet.
-The lead time might be a little longer than you’d expect from a custom made wallet (as they’re made to order) so if the Fusion wallet is something you think you’d like to order it ASAP.
+The lead time might be a little longer than you’d expect from a custom-made wallet (as they’re made to order) so if the Fusion wallet is something you think you’d like to order it ASAP.

 For more information on the Fusion, wallet check out their website by clicking here.
-I’m sure you’ll enjoy their full range of amazing custom built wallets.
+I’m sure you’ll enjoy their full range of amazing custom-built wallets.